pkgforge-dev/RMG-AppImage-Enhanced/README.md

 **Disclaimer**

 The Official RMG AppImage releases are already very good since they use sharun, this repo was made mainly for [emuze](https://github.com/bmsuseluda/emuze) using the [debloated packages](https://github.com/pkgforge-dev/archlinux-pkgs-debloated) repo to reduce the size of the AppImage to nearly half.
+They are also compiled targetting `x86-64-v3` for better performance.

 ---